-The assumed knowledge for MATH1001 is NSW HSC Mathematics Extension 1 (or equivalent).
-Students who have done well in the equivalent of 2-Unit Mathematics at the NSW HSC may consider enrolling in MATH1001 after discussion with a mathematics adviser during enrolment.
+The assumed knowledge for MATH1021 is NSW HSC Mathematics Extension 1 (or equivalent).
+Students who have done well in the equivalent of 2-Unit Mathematics at the NSW HSC may consider enrolling in MATH1021 after discussion with a mathematics adviser during enrolment.
+The assumed knowledge for MATH1002, MATH1004, MATH1005 and DATA1001 is NSW HSC Mathematics.